andrewcgaitskell/audio-gdrive/README.md

-# esp32cam-gdrive
+# audio-gdrive

-Upload an image directly from ESP32-CAM to Google Drive
+Upload an wav file directly from ESP32 to Google Drive

 ## How to use